Squarespace SEO Issues: How Bad is Squarespace for SEO?

-There’s a big debate among website designers: “Squarespace is terrible for SEO!”
-“Squarespace is fine for SEO!” — What is the Squarespace SEO truth?
+There has long been a debate among website designers and SEO pros: “Squarespace is terrible for SEO!”
+“Squarespace is fine for SEO!” — What’s the truth about Squarespace SEO issues?
+Is it good for SEO or bad?

 My truth?
-Squarespace SEO has some technical issues.
+Squarespace SEO has come a long way.

 *Watch out, this is about to get technical.
 If you just want an article on how to do SEO for your Squarespace site, this is a good one.